Sony A7S II versus Sony A6500

 Both the A7S II and the A6500 are current models that good online retailers will have in stock.
 You can check the latest prices, for example, at amazon.
 The A7S II replaced the earlier Sony A7S, while the A6500 followed on from the Sony A6300.

 So what conclusions can be drawn?
-Is the Sony A7S II better than the Sony A6500 or vice versa?
-Below is a summary of the relative strengths of each of the two contestants.
+Which of the two cameras – the Sony A7S II or the Sony A6500 – has the upper hand?
+A synthesis of the relative strong points of each of the models is listed below.

 Arguments in favor of the Sony Alpha 7S II: